ZaneCodeJourney/Discussion-Application/README.md

 ## Project Description

-This is a [Next.js](https://nextjs.org/) project like reddit for discussing technical topics, with functions such as authentication, creating topics and posts, commenting, replying to a post
+This is a [Next.js](https://nextjs.org/) project like reddit for discussing technical topics, with functions such as authentication, creating topics and posts, commenting, replying to a post.

 ### UI Overview

 Here's a glimpse of the Application.
 ![Main View](public/readmefile/home.png)
-_HomePageof the application_
+_HomePage of the application_

 ## Technical Stack